beetlebugorg/go-dims/README.md

     - aims to be backward compatible with the `/dims4/` version of mod-dims
     - uses Imagemagick 7.x

-Attributions:
+This software uses the following software:

     *imagick*

     Copyright (c) 2013-2014, The GoGraphics Team
     All rights reserved.